 Flaherty has the layoff numbers at her fingertips because the Wharton SBDC is one cog in a regional effort to redeploy the life-sciences troops here in the Philadelphia region so they don't decamp to San Francisco, Boston or some other red-hot locale for life-sciences start-ups.

 The Philadelphia area is the country's No. 2 life-sciences "cluster," just below Boston and above both San Francisco and New York, according to a 2009 economic analysis by the Milken Institute.
 But it's a disappointing ninth in "small-business vitality" in the life sciences - not far above Seattle and Minneapolis.

 The program will also offer introductions to some movers and shakers in the region's entrepreneurial ecosystem.
-Budding entrepreneurs from the corporate ranks don't always appreciate the importance of these connections, says Stephen Tang, CEO at the University City Science Center and another OnRamp collaborator.
+Budding entrepreneurs from the corporate ranks don't always appreciate the importance of these connections, says Stephen Tang, CEO at the University City Science Center and another Proof Positive collaborator.
 "They need someone to pull them aside and say, 'Hey, did you talk to so-and-so?' "